Skip to the content.

 Builder Routing Architecture

 High-Level Builders (GraphColoring, MaxCut, TSP, Portfolio) provide a business-friendly quantum API that encodes problems as QUBO/Ising models and solves them using QAOA or VQE.
+Business Builders (SocialNetworkAnalyzer, ConstraintScheduler, etc.) provide domain-specific APIs that delegate to high-level builders.

 Direct Quantum Routing (Default):